CosmicMind/Graph/README.md

 # Examples

-The following are some examples to see how Graph may be used within your projects.
+The following are some examples to see how Graph may be used within your applications.

 * Visit the [Examples](https://github.com/CosmicMind/Graph/tree/development/Examples) directory to see example projects using Graph.
 Most examples use [CocoaPods](http://cocoapods.org) to install, so please open the project you are interested in and run the command `pod install` to get started.